LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 https://github.com/didoudiaz/gprolog/issues/4

-Using SICStus Prolog as the backend on Windows doesn't currently work.
-A possible fix is under discussion.
+Using SICStus Prolog as the backend on Windows doesn't currently work in version 4.7.0 and earlier versions.
+A fix is available in the SICStus Prolog 4.7.1beta1 version.

 XSB have an odd bug (likely in its parser) when reading files that may cause a pack installed version to be reported as the `end_of_file` atom.